8 minute read

 If there’s one step you never want to skip in your morning routine, it’s sunscreen application.
 It may feel like a drag to slow down to apply (or reapply) sunscreen when you’re ready and raring to go, but think of it this way: future you will be so thankful that you did!
 And with the products we recommend in this guide, your skincare routine can become a fun, feel-good activity.
 The best sunscreens for oily skin (some of which we’ll list below) include ingredients that make your skin feel ready to face the day.

 With oily skin, finding a face sunscreen that doesn’t look/feel greasy can be an ongoing challenge, right?
 Challenge accepted.
 Since sunscreen is the most important skincare step of the day, we’ve made sure to find face sunscreen products for every skin type, so nobody will have an excuse not to protect their skin.

-In this guide, you’ll find not only the best face sunscreen for oily skin—from plain clear sunscreen to CC creams and tinted moisturizers with sunscreen, and beyond—you’ll also find essential tips and tricks to make the best of life with your face’s bff/bodyguard.
+In this guide, you’ll find not only face sunscreen recommendations for oily skin—from plain clear sunscreen to CC creams and tinted moisturizers with sunscreen, and beyond—you’ll also find essential tips and tricks to make the best of life with your face’s BFF/bodyguard.
 Read on!

 Read on to find out…

 How to find out if any sunscreen will break out or irritate your skin

 Product recommendations of the sunscreens that’ll work for your skin type

 How to layer sunscreen under makeup (without it pilling or flaking off!)

 How to protect your skin while swimming or sweating

 But first, here’s a quick crash-course in the need-to-know basics.